DDM-Lab/janus/README.md

 code between your local machine and Janus to simplify development and minimize the workload on Janus.

+### Resource intensive simulations

+TODO limit to no more than 56 cores, no more than 20GB memory.
+Note that top is your friend.

 ### Ports

 ### Python